BrandonMan123/MRG_Racecar_App/README.md

 4. Open the app
 5. Click on the host button.
 Input the IP Adress of your wifi followed by a colon and the port rosbridge is connected to.
 The default port rosbridge connects to is 9090, which you can edit in the launch file.
 Below is an example:
 123.45.67.89:9090
-6. If the connect button turns green, then you've successfully established connection.
+6. If the connect button turns red, then you've successfully established connection.
 Otherwise, something is wrong with the connection.
 If it fails with the following error:
 ```
 Problem of md5sum warning when web is refreshed
 ```